-GP: I got a call from George Garzone, and he said “there’s this group of jazz whackos in Rome, Italy, and they’re wondering if you and Steve would come and play along with Fransisco Mela”.
-He said “would you call Grossman?”, so I got in touch with Steve and he said “yeah, okay, I’ll be there”.
+GP: I got a call from George Garzone, and he said, “There’s this group of jazz whackos in Rome, Italy, and they’re wondering if you and Steve would come and play along with Fransisco Mela”.
+He said, “Would you call Grossman?”, so I got in touch with Steve and he said, “yeah, okay, I’ll be there”.
 So I show up in Rome, get into my hotel room.
-Then the phone rings and it’s him; “hey, come up to my room”.
-So I go up there….this guy was ridiculously fat, he looked like hell, the bed was broken, there were broken beer bottles on the floor and he’s walking around with nothing on his feet.
-I said “what the hell’s going on with you?” ..“I’m dying”, that’s what he said.
+Then the phone rings and it’s him: “Hey, come up to my room”.
+So I go up there… He was ridiculously fat, he looked like hell.
+The bed was broken, there were broken beer bottles on the floor and he was walking around with nothing on his feet.
+I said, “What the hell’s going on with you?”.
+“I’m dying”, that’s what he said.
 He was so not in control of his body that someone had to help him up on stage.
-He was drunk.
-Just a complete mess.
+He was drunk, just a complete mess.
 He did not play well at all.
-It was a two-night gig; I fired him for the second night.
+It was a two-night gig, I fired him for the second night.

-I found out later Steve, on his own volition, checked himself into the hospital the day after.
-And that was a turning point because a year later I was in Italy and I went by Bologna to see him.
-He was still a little overweight but there was a tremendous loss of weight and he said “I quit drinking, I haven’t had a drink.
-I’m done with all these drugs; I am taking methadone because I’m an addict”.
+I found out later that Steve, on his own volition, checked himself into the hospital the day after.
+And that was a turning point because a year later, I was in Italy and I went by Bologna to see him.
+He was still a little overweight but there was a tremendous loss of weight and he said, “I quit drinking, I haven’t had a drink.
+I’m done with all these drugs.
+I am taking methadone because I’m an addict”.
 He turned his life around.